 All Orthodontists are dentists but according to a survey carried out by the American Dental Association, only 6% of the dentists are licensed Orthodontists.
-Although some dentists may occasionally place braces, only trained Orthodontist can diagnose, prevent and treat dental and facial irregularities efficiently.
+Although some dentists may place braces or Invisalign, only a trained Orthodontist can diagnose, prevent and treat dental and facial irregularities efficiently.
 The difference between normal dentists and an Orthodontist is quite similar to that between a family doctor and an OB/GYN.
 Once one achieves a university degree and earns specialty status, an Orthodontist focuses their attention exclusively on orthodontic problems excluding every other dental treatment like fillings, cleanings, crowns etc. which makes them distinguished problem solvers for orthodontic issues.

-Our Board-Certified Orthodontist, Dr. Peters, is experienced with children and a full examination will be carried out prior to any treatment to observe how your child swallows, their oral muscles and how they use their tongue.
+When you come in, Dr. Abey will carry a full examination prior to any treatment to observe how your child swallows, their oral muscles and how they use their tongue.
 The American Association of Orthodontics recommends that all children should get a check-up with an Orthodontist before the age of 7.

 If your child is older than 7, it’s certainly not too late for a check-up.
-As patients’ physiological development and treatment needs differ from person to person, it is advised to choose the licensed Orthodontist as they are able to provide the right treatment with right intensity at right time to the patient.
+As patients’ physiological development and treatment needs differ from person to person, it is advised to choose a board-certified Orthodontist like Dr. Abey to develop a personalized treatment plan for them.

 A crossbite of front teeth often develops during childhood and if not corrected, it will remain into adulthood.
-If left untreated a crossbite can cause serious health issues such as gum disease, tooth decay and stress on the jaw.
+If left untreated, a crossbite can cause serious health issues such as gum disease, tooth decay and stress on the jaw.